mtorpey/wooden-ships/1-introduction.md

 any fictitious engagement may be designed.

 Each counter represents a single ship and covers two hexes of the mapboard.
-Orders for movement are written for each ship on a \"log\".
+Orders for movement are written for each ship on a "log".
 Ships are then moved simultaneously over the mapboard.
 Any which foul or grapple may attempt to form boarding parties to take possession of the enemy\'s craft by force.
 Ships may also fire at the opposing vessels